MJ Melendez Preview, Player Props: Royals vs. White Sox

 MJ Melendez At The Plate

-- Melendez has had at least one RBI in 23.4% of his games this season (30 of 128), with two or more RBI 13 times (10.2%).
-He has also been responsible for three or more of his team's runs in two contests.
+- Melendez has driven home a run in 30 games this season (23.3%), including more than one RBI in 10.1% of his games and producing three or more of his team's runs on two occasions..

-- He has scored in 35.9% of his games this season, with two or more runs scored in 7.0%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.